pwFlipper/pwFlipper-dev/README.md

-# pwFlipper
+# qpFlipper

-Progressive web application to work with your Flipper.
+Quite progressive web application to work with your Flipper.

-pwFlipper is a opinionated fork (WIP) of lab.flipper.net.
+qpFlipper is a opinionated fork (WIP) of lab.flipper.net.

-pwFlipper is intended to be intuitive and feature-rich.
+qpFlipper is intended to be intuitive and feature-rich.
 With file viewing/editing and so on.
 The idea is to have feature-parity with qFlipper, android-flipper, and add something extra.